Supernova constraints on lepton flavor violating ALPs: ALP production rate

 In this section we compute the ALP production rate.
 For this purpose, we consider a generic LFV-ALP production process $i\to j$, where $i$ and $j$ denote collectively the initial and final state particles, respectively, and one of the final state particles is an ALP.
 The other initial and final state particles are SM particles that are in the equilibrium state.
 In this case, the ALP production rate is given by (see e.g., Refs.~\cite{Kolb:1990vq,Raffelt:1990yz,Ferreira:2022xlw})

 where $d\Phi_i = d^3p_i(2\pi)^{-3}(2E_i)^{-1}$ is the Lorentz invariant phase space for particle $i$ with momentum $P_i^\mu = (E_i, {\bf p}_i)$, $f_i$ is the equilibrium distribution function of particle $i$, $P_i$ ($P_j$) is the total four-momentum of the initial (final) particles, and $\left|\mathcal{M}\right|^2$ is the squared matrix element with spin-sum for both initial and final states.
-We next compute the ALP production rates in the SN core for the following three processes: (i) muon decay, (ii) axion bremsstrahlung, and (iii) $e$-$\mu$ coalescence, as shown in Fig.~(\ref{fig:feynman}).
+We next compute the ALP production rates in the SN core for the following four processes: (i) muon decay, (ii) lepton bremsstrahlung, (iii) $e$-$\mu$ coalescence, and (iv) semi-Compton, as shown in Fig.~(\ref{fig:feynman}).